TelmoRibeiro/CoMPSeT/README.md

 ## To Do (CAOS):

 - Maybe Turn Render Into A Function
+- render on WidgetInfo vs on String -> WidgetInfo
 - Make The Render Conditions Be Evaluated Only At Runtime
 - There is some problems with the right bar after switching examples without applying configs
   - I believe this problem is related to the way I am using check but need to further inspect